AVI0312/Roulette-prediction-with-graph-using-Python/README.md

 - Simulate the behavior of a roulette wheel (numbers, colors, rules).
 - Use random number generation for realistic game outcomes.
 - Allow users to play multiple rounds in a loop.
+- Shows the results and likelihood of the user-selected number that will appear in the next turn.

 ---